 |A. E. (Eddie) Templeton, P.E.

-Mr. Templeton’s career in the geotechnical engineering profession currently spans over 36 years.
-He received his engineering education at Mississippi State University with a B.S. degree in Civil Engineering and an M.S. degree in Geotechnical Engineering.
-He joined Burns Cooley Dennis, Inc. in 1991, after serving for nine years at the Vicksburg District USACE and for two years at Tensar Earth Technologies.
+Mr. Templeton’s career in the geotechnical engineering profession began in 1980.
+He attended Mississippi State University, where he received a Bachelor of Science degree in Civil Engineering in 1978 and a Master of Science degree in Geotechnical Engineering in 1984.
+He joined Burns Cooley Dennis, Inc. in 1991 after serving for nine years at the Vicksburg District USACE and for two years at Tensar Earth Technologies.
 He became a principal of the company in 1994 and became president of the company in October 2017.
 His engineering experience encompasses a wide variety of projects including, but not limited to, roads and bridges, retaining walls, earth slide remediation, navigation structures, flood control structures, earth dams, single and multi-story buildings, medical facilities, prisons, industrial facilities, towers, tanks and landfills.
 He has been responsible for all phases of geotechnical investigation and analyses.
-Types of projects with examples are listed in the sections below.
+Types of projects with examples are listed below.

 - Classroom Building and Parking Garage, Mississippi State University